What Are the Best Cucumber Companion Plants?

 Sweet Corn

 Worry no more about installing a trellis, as corn stalks can work like one!
-Their trailing stem can climb up to the long corn stalk as the cucumbers grow.
+Their trailing stem can climb up to the long corn stalks as the cucumbers grow.
 In return, cucumbers can suppress weed growth and conserve water.

 Sow your corn two weeks before planting cucumbers 12 inches (30 cm) from the adjacent row.
 When the corn stems are roughly 3 feet (1 meter) tall, train the vines by twisting them around the stalks.